bedezign/yii2-audit/docs/upgrading-0.1-0.2.md

+---
+layout: default
-# Upgrading from 0.1 to 0.2 versions
+title: Upgrading from 0.1 to 0.2 versions
+---

 Due to the heavy work and changes in the way data is treated it was nearly impossible for us to keep the data compatible.
 Therefor we decided to create a complete new fresh set of migration scripts for people only just starting to use the module.